 \section{Graphs with uniformly dense short cycles}

 In this section we prove Theorem \ref{distance}.
 This part of the paper is independent of the rest as it does not use any of the results in the rest and vice versa.
-Theorem \ref{distance} immediately implies that vertex transitive Ramanujan graphs are trees; the orthodox proof for that is to first show that every vertex transitive graph that is not a tree can be covered by a Cayley graph that is also not a tree, and then use the original Kesten's theorem.
+Theorem \ref{distance} immediately implies that vertex transitive Ramanujan graphs are trees; the proof for that \cite{paschke} is to first show that every vertex transitive graph that is not a tree can be covered by a Cayley graph that is also not a tree, and then use the original Kesten's theorem.
 The proof presented here is purely combinatorial.
-It seems tempting to generalize the method to arbitrary finite graphs, but we did not manage to do so.
+It seems tempting to try to prove Theorem \ref{t:main} using this method, but we did not manage to do so.

 \begin{proof}[Proof of Theorem \ref{distance}.]
-Let $G$ be an infinite $ d $-regular graph such that every vertex in $G$ has distance at most $R$ from an $L$-cycle.
+Let $G$ be an infinite $ d $-regular graph such that every vertex in $G$ has distance at most $R$ from a $k$-cycle.
 For a vertex $x\in G$ let $N(x)$ be the list of endpoints of edges starting at $x$.
 For $n\geq 0$ let